 Throughout the course of human history, the moon and space have beckoned to man.
 There, but untouchable and unobtainable.
 The freedom to reach for the unimaginable and yet undeniable is what America was founded on and what NASA was born into and tasked to do.
-If you want to learn about the short history of NASA and their many accomplishments or the brave heroes of space exploration there is no better way than by visiting the Kennedy Space Center in Florida.
+If you want to learn about the short history of NASA and their many accomplishments or the brave heroes of space exploration there is no better way than by exploring the best of the Kennedy Space Center in Florida

 The Space Race

 In 1957, Russia sent the first man-made satellite into orbit and in that instance, the United States found itself behind the eightball as one of the world’s two superpowers in a race for space.
 The U.S. moved quickly and within a year had established and funded the National Aeronautics and Space Administration (NASA).
 The Russians would again beat the U.S. into space in April of 1961 with Lt.
 Yuri Gagarin becoming the world’s first person to leave Earth.
 This was the last time the U.S. would be bested.
 Two months after Russia sent Gargarin, NASA launched Alan Shepard into space from Cape Canaveral and into history.

 To the Moon

 The month after Shepard’s historic trip the U.S. president, John F. Kennedy, dropped the gauntlet on NASA and announced to the world that we would take on the extraordinary challenge of “landing a man on the moon and returning him safely to Earth within a decade.”
 NASA wasn’t even three years old and had barely scratched the edge of space but they would rise to the challenge of sending mankind on a journey of more than 225,000 miles.
 Every planet’s mass in our solar system can fit into that distance between the earth and the moon.
 It is unimaginably far.
 This endeavor into the seemingly impossible was where NASA’s feet were put to the fire and one of the many stories to fully discover when exploring the best of the Kennedy Space Center.